 b.
 PREFERENCE PRIORITIES Developer Claims Agency Awarded 1.
 Previous Tax Credit Commitment/Reservation.
 Points are awarded to projects that have a prior commitment/reservation of Tax Credits, were not fully funded in a previous round, and require additional Tax Credits to make the project feasible.
 (30 points) 2.
-Points are awarded to projects that will serve the lowest income tenants (50% or less of area median adjusted by unit size) with gross rents not to exceed 30% of income and agree to maintain the deeper rent structure for the duration of the Declaration. ( Up to 15 Points ) Applicants may choose any combination of the following rent limitations for the project, but may not count any unit more than once.
+Points are awarded to projects that will serve the lowest income tenants (50% or less of area median adjusted by unit size) with gross rents not to exceed 30% of income and agree to maintain the deeper rent structure for the duration of the Declaration.
+(Up to 15 Points) Applicants may choose any combination of the following rent limitations for the project, but may not count any unit more than once.
 This selection will restrict rents only (tenant incomes will not be restricted to the following levels by claiming points in this section).
 Check the box that applies.
-100% of Tax Credit units at the rents for 50% of AMI: 15 points 75% of Tax Credit units at the rents for 40% of AMI: 15 points 50% of Tax Credit units at the rents for 50% of AMI: 10 points 50% of Tax Credit units at the rents for 40% of AMI: 10 points 50% of Tax Credit units at the rents for 50% of AMI: 5 points 3.
-Points will be awarded to projects located in a Qualified Census Tract and are part of a cooperatively developed plan that provides for community revitalization (e.g., community revitalization plan).
-(5 Points)
+100% of Tax Credit units at the rents for 50% of AMI: 15 points 75% of Tax Credit units at the rents for 40% of AMI: 15 points 50% of Tax Credit units at the rents for 50% of AMI: 10 points 50% of Tax Credit units at the rents for 40% of AMI: 5 points